EH128/Schedule-Planner/README.md

 * End time and date
 * Description of Event

-The scheduler lists out all events and provides the option to add specific events to Google Calendar.
+The scheduler lists out all events created and provides the option to add specific events to Google Calendar.

 ## Set Up